se20z09/z09-homework2-3/results.md

 * Our Ruby code had double the number of bugs relative to our other languages, skewing all time metrics and success rates for that test.
 In the future we will need to ensure that our variables are more tightly controlled to allow for proper conclusions.
 * In choosing to allow testers to work on any of the three languages, we ended up with many fewer data points for Rust than for Ruby and Go.
 For Week 14 we will need to carefully consider how much control we allow the testers to have over the experiment procedure.
 * We should’ve tried doing the debugging experiments ourselves(for the codes which we did not write), so that we had some kind of benchmark to compare our results with.
+* The bugs introduced should have been more closely related across the three languages in order to provide a fairer comparison.
+For example, each program could have had a compiler error, a display error, an array index error, a neighbor computation error, and a generation update error.
+This would have tested how well a tester could comprehend the language in a more even fashion.